Skip to main content

 Electrification of transportation is nothing new.
 The first electric car in the United States, for example, made its debut in 1890.1 However, as the impacts of climate change become increasingly difficult to ignore, the electrification of transportation on a massive scale is being implemented as one way to help reduce carbon emissions.
 Electric vehicles (EVs) can not only eliminate a major source of carbon emissions, but also lower costs and increase efficiency for the commercial and public transportation sectors.

-To reach these ambitious goals, public and private sector organizations need to increase power generation from carbon-free sources, develop robust transmission networks to deliver energy reliably and economically, and address the challenges of transitioning to electric transportation.
-Vehicles powered by fossil fuels account for approximately 28% of GHG emissions.3 Therefore, replacing conventional gas and diesel-powered vehicles with electric vehicles powered by carbon-free generated resources is an essential part of achieving a carbon-free society.
+To reach these ambitious goals, public and private sector organizations need to collaborate for green energy solutions, increase power generation from carbon-free sources, develop robust transmission networks to deliver energy reliably and economically, and address the challenges of transitioning to electric transportation.
+Vehicles powered by fossil fuels account for approximately 28% of GHG emissions.3 Therefore, replacing conventional gas and diesel-powered vehicles with electric vehicles powered by carbon-free generated resources is an essential part of achieving a decarbonized society.

 Grid optimization solutions offer a comprehensive solution beginning at the grid connection and ending at the vehicle.
 Hitachi ABB Power Grids is working with commercial trucking fleet operators, along with a number of transit authorities in countries around the world, to solve the complex challenges of going electric, including: